Morwenn/cpp-sort/docs/Writing-a-randomizing_adapter.md

 ## Returned value

-There is currently no strict rule about what a *sorter adapter* should return (this is actually a [open design issue][issue-134]), though the general wisdom is that an adapter should transparently provide as many features as the sorter it adapts when it reasonably can.
+There is no strict rule about what a *sorter adapter* should return.
+The general wisdom is that an adapter should transparently provide as many features as the *sorter* it adapts when it reasonably can unless it has good reasons to to otherwise.
 The idea is that replacing the sorter by its wrapped counterpart should be easy.

 We don't have a specific use for the return channel of `randomizing_adapter` and it is simple to make it transitively return whatever the wrapped sorter returns - and even convenient -, so I decided to do just that.